Travel to Mexico during Covid-19: What you need to know before you go

 What are the restrictions?

 Travelers into the country must complete a health declaration form and scan the QR code it generates on arrival.
 There is no need to take a test before departure or undertake any form of quarantine.
 Those concerned that they may have symptoms should ask for the Sanidad Internacional health organization.
-The land border with the United States remains shut to all but essential travel until January 21, while the southern border with Guatemala has also been subject to periodic closures.

 What's the Covid situation?

-Mexico had reported more than 1.5 million cases of Covid-19 and more than 132,000 deaths as of January 9 (although some believe the figure is higher).
+Mexico had reported more than 1.8 million cases of Covid-19 and more than 153,000 deaths as of January 28 (although some believe the figure is higher).
 President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
-Restrictions have not been far reaching and life has gone as normal for many, which critics say has led to such high death and infection rates.
+Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to such high death and infection rates.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 28.